pivot-access-ltd/bma-offline-docs/src/how-to-customise-machines-5108.md

 <a href="#heading--how-to-pre-seed-with-curtin"><h2 id="heading--how-to-pre-seed-with-curtin">How to pre-seed with curtin</h2></a>

 You can customise the Curtin installation by either editing the existing `curtin_userdata` template or by adding a custom file as described above.
+For a flowchart, showing where Curtin and pre-seeding fits into the deployment picture, see [How images get deployed](/t/about-images/5076#heading--how-images-deploy).

 Curtin provides hooks to execute custom code before and after installation takes place.
 These hooks are named `early` and `late` respectively, and they can both be overridden to execute the Curtin configuration in the ephemeral environment.
 Additionally, the `late` hook can be used to execute a configuration for a machine being installed, a state known as in-target.